Poournisha/MCKFoods/SETUP_GUIDE.md

 ## 🔧 Configuration Required

-### 1. Stripe Payment Setup
+### 1. Razorpay Payment Setup

-To enable payment processing, you need to add your Stripe secret key:
+To enable payment processing, you need to add your Razorpay credentials:

-1. Get your Stripe secret key from https://dashboard.stripe.com/apikeys
+1. **Get your Razorpay keys** from https://dashboard.razorpay.com/app/keys
-2. The key should start with `sk_test_` (for testing) or `sk_live_` (for production)
+   - Key ID (starts with `rzp_test_` for testing or `rzp_live_` for production)
+   - Key Secret (keep this confidential)

-3. Add it to your Supabase Edge Functions secrets (already configured in the system)
+2. **Add to Supabase Edge Functions**:
+   - The system needs two environment variables:
+     - `RAZORPAY_KEY_ID` - Your Razorpay Key ID
+     - `RAZORPAY_KEY_SECRET` - Your Razorpay Key Secret

+3. **Testing Payments**:
+   - Use Razorpay test mode credentials for testing
+   - Test cards and UPI IDs are available in Razorpay documentation
+   - All Indian payment methods are supported (UPI, Cards, NetBanking, Wallets)

-**Note**: The payment system is fully implemented and will work once you add your Stripe key.
+**Note**: The payment system is fully implemented and will work once you add your Razorpay keys.

 ### 2. First Admin Account